3 THINGS ABOUT THIS WEBSITE

 I learned this via one of my favorite websites—Astronomy Picture of the Day, a NASA-run site where each frankly tremendous photo is accompanied by a brief and often wry explanation written by a professional astronomer.

-The photograph on my homepage was taken inside the historic Harvey House restaurant inside Los Angeles Union Station.
-The restaurant was popular with soldiers shipping out during WWII and was designed by Mary Colter, one of the rare female architects to work prolifically throughout the 1920s, 30s and 40s.
+The photograph on my homepage was taken inside the historic Harvey House restaurant at Los Angeles Union Station.
+Designed by Mary Colter, one of the rare female architects to work prolifically throughout the 1920s, 30s and 40s, the restaurant was popular with soldiers shipping out during WWII.

 I used to be director of a design & brand studio in New York, and I was in Los Angeles as part of a team to meet new clients.
 We were treated to a walkthrough of the Harvey House, which had been closed for decades.
 It’s a pretty spectacular space, both cat-lady-odd and soaringly romantic—Southwest meets Art Deco meets Ugly-Pretty meets parrots—but the reason this photograph is notable to me is because it captures the exact moment I decided to quit my job, leave New York, and move to Los Angeles.